ImperialCollegeLondon/rcds_intro_cpp/Chapter4/README.md

 ## Arrays

-In today;'s chapter in we will discuss arrays and vectors, as a way of storing and manipulating high dimensional data.
+The use of arrays is a very powerful tool for both mathematical computations, and also for storing informationin an efficient way.
+Basic algebra is deeply relying in vector and matrix manipulation, so today we will focus on how to deal with multidimensional objects in C++.
-* Edit the `square_numbers.cpp` file to store the square numbers in a 10-dimensional array
+Let's begin by editing the square numbers exercise of previos chapter, such that the square numbers are now stored in an array
+* Join in the following syntax in a C++ file, and save it as `square_numbers.cpp`.
 ```c++
 #include <iostream>
 #include <cmath>